compulim/react-chain-of-responsibility/README.md

 If the middleware wants to skip rendering a request, return `false`/`null`/`undefined` directly.
 Do not return `() => false`, `<Fragment />`, or any other invisible components.

-This helps the code that use the middleware know if the rendering result is being skipped or not.
+This helps the component which send the request to the chain of responsibility to determine whether the request could be rendered or not.

 ### Typing a component which expect no props to be passed